joestelmach/lint.vim/README.markdown

     LintVimToggle

 This works on file (buffer) basis.
-If you want it to be off by default you can do that by this command in your .vimrc file:
+You can set it off by default:

     let lint_default = 0